We may earn a small commission when you buy something through the links in this post. See our disclosure.

 I’m happy to report that those days are long gone, and setting up a modern desktop email client is a breeze.

-The next step is the option to import from other software, although I didn’t have a chance to use this as I didn’t use a different email client in the past on this computer.
+The next step is the option to import data from other software, although I didn’t have a chance to use this as I didn’t use a different email client in the past on this computer.
 It did correctly identify that Outlook was installed on my system as part of my Microsoft Office installation, but I simply chose to skip the import process.

-Reading and Working with Your Inbox
+Working With Your Inbox

 If you have already configured your webmail account with folders, they will be imported and available within eM Client, but you can’t modify their filtering settings without visiting your actual webmail account in your browser.
 However, it’s possible to set up rules that allow you to filter in exactly the same way within eM Client.

 These rules allow you to filter all the messages within a specific account into certain folders, allowing you to prioritize or deprioritize certain messages based on who they’re from, words they contain, or almost any other combination of factors that you can imagine.
+You can add as many rules as you like, allowing you an extremely fine degree of control over what emails appear there.

 Distribution lists allow you to create groups of contacts, so you’ll never forget to include Bob from Sales or the in-laws in your email threads ever again (sometimes, being organized can have downsides ;-).